 Channel selection follows the same logic — direct sales for control, partners for reach, and digital channels for scale and efficiency.

-Step five: develop pricing that wins
+Step 5: Develop pricing that wins

 Pricing must align with perceived value and buying behavior.
 Common pricing approaches include:

-- Cost-plus pricing: covers expenses and adds margin, often used in hardware.
+- Cost-plus pricing: Covers expenses and adds margin, often used in hardware.

-- Value-based pricing: reflects the revenue or savings created for the customer, common in SaaS.
+- Value-based pricing: Reflects the revenue or savings created for the customer, common in SaaS.

-- Competitive pricing: matches or undercuts alternatives to gain market share.
+- Competitive pricing: Matches or undercuts alternatives to gain market share.

-Testing pricing assumptions early helps organizations avoid underpricing or creating friction at purchase.
+Testing pricing assumptions early helps organizations avoid under-pricing or creating friction at purchase.

-Step six: assemble your GTM team
+Step 6: Assemble your GTM team

 Execution depends on clear ownership across functions.
 A GTM team brings together product, marketing, sales, customer success, and operations with defined responsibilities.